Tong-H/i18n-plan/README.md

 ### Manage locale language files

 - After creating the Configuration file in your project's root directory, you are now able to use it.
-- you can proceed to create some `.lan.json` files within your project.
+- you can proceed to create `.lan.json` files within your project.
+The naming convention of `.lan.json` in `i18n-plan` is specifically used to identify files containing language translations.

 ``` text
 |-- project